-Anyone who, with the purpose of obtaining for himself or for others an advantage or of causing to others a damage, affixes on the vessel a false identification mark is punished by imprisonment up to 1 year.
-The punishment is imprisonment up to 2 years and fine up to Sh.So.
-400 if the culprit employe the documents of the vessel the mark of which he has abusively used.
+Anyone who, with the purpose of obtaining for himself or for others an advantage or causing to others a damage, affixes on the vessel a false identification mark is punished by imprisonment up to 1 year.
+The punishment is imprisonment up to 2 years and fine up to SI.
+Sh.
+400/-, and if the culprit employs the documents of the vessel, the mark of which he has abusively used.

-Abusive concession of name for the construction of a vessel
+Abusive Concession of the Name for the Construction of the a Vessel

-Anyone who, on being qualified to the construction of vessels, consents the use of his name for such construction to a person not authorized, is punished by a fine from Sh.So.
-780 to 800.
-The same punishment is inflicted upon anyone who uses the name of others.
-If the construction has already been started, the punishment is increased up to one third.
+Anyone who, on being qualified to the construction of vessels, consents the use of his name for such construction to a person not authorized, is punished by a fine from SI.
+SI.
+80 to 800/.
+The same punishment is inflicted upon any one who uses the name of others if the construction has already been started, the punishment is increased up to one third.